Jatinsinha03/ContestTracker/Readme.md

 ## Functionality Overview

-- ✅ **Current Contests from Codeforces and LeetCode**: Tracks and displays upcoming contests from both Codeforces and LeetCode.
+- ✅ **Current Contests from Codeforces, LeetCode and CodeChef**: Tracks and displays upcoming contests from Codeforces, LeetCode and CodeChef.
 - ✅ **Past Contests Log with Updatable Video Solutions**: Maintains a log of past contests and updates it with video solutions as they become available.
 - ✅ **Automated Fetching of Video Links from YouTube**: Automatically retrieves new video links from specified YouTube playlists and updates contest entries with these links.
 - ✅ **Date and Time Display for Each Contest**: Shows the exact date and time for each contest to help users plan their participation.